Joshwantt/WebDevelopment/README.md

 Website should be accessable at www.wipesoft.xyz

+NOTE: Swapping ISPs over the next week so website might not be accessable for a bit

 I'm working on this in my spare time, progress will likely be slow so i'll outline a plan below